Selecting A Financial Planner

 How They Get Paid

 Some advisors make their money on the commissions from the financial products they sell, some are fee-based, and some are a combination of both.
 They may charge hourly fees, require an annual retainer, charge a flat fee, or base the charge by assets under management, which many times is 1 to 2% of your portfolio value.
 Ask what their minimum fees are and what they cover.
-Get this information up-front.
+Obtain this information before hiring your planner.

 Financial Information, Resources, Services, and Tools (FIRST)